 Our Halo Dog Collar Review is NOT sponsored.

-(YES we have a ‘sponsored’ note above.
+(YES we have a ‘sponsored’ note in our sidebar.
 That’s an automatic notification in our theme that keeps us in line with FTC guidelines for the posts we share that DO have sponsored products).

 The main reason we’d recommend a HALO collar is for people who cannot build a physical fence around their property and want something slightly more flexible than a traditional invisible fence.